DevMountain/simulation-2/README.md

 ## Step 1
 In this step you will prepare your application to work with Redux.

-* First, run `npm i redux`
+* First, run `npm i redux react-redux`
 * Use `SQLTabs` to connect to your database.
-Alter the houses table, adding colums for the image, monthly mortgage amount, and desired rent
+Alter the houses table, adding columns for the image, monthly mortgage amount, and desired rent
   * _HINT:_ Save the SQL command for this to show your mentor later to earn some points.
-* Create a file called `store.js` inside of `src`.
+* Create a folder called ducks inside the src folder.
+* Inside ducks, create a file called store.js and a file called reducer.js
 * Now create three components, one for each step.
 * Your Wizard component has most of the functionality of Step One in it right now.
 Move state, the methods needed for the inputs to update state, and the input boxes from Wizard to Step One.
 * Leave the 'Cancel' button in Wizard.